 yotta test all

-You can also name specific tests to run in place of all
+You can also name specific tests to run in place of all.
+Unless you are using

 a specific test reporter, yotta takes the exit status of your